 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ballico is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ballico is a town of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Ballico who work in sales jobs (22.22%), management occupations (17.95%), and office and administrative support (13.68%).

-A relatively large number of people in Ballico telecommute to their jobs.
-Overall, about 13.68% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.68% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Ballico is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Ballico doesn't have a public transportation system that people use for their commute.

 The per capita income in Ballico in 2022 was $61,895, which is wealthy relative to California and the nation.
 This equates to an annual income of $247,580 for a family of four.
 However, Ballico contains both very wealthy and poor people as well.